 NC Tomorrow CREATE REVITALIZED, HEALTHY AND RESILIENT COMMUNITIES Goal 3 Support and help revitalize safe, walkable communities with vibrant urban and town centers, thriving rural areas, a variety of housing options, affordable services, and healthy citizens.
 Objective 5 Ensure that all residents have access to healthcare, education, and affordable services.
 Identify areas that lack access or where access is not affordable.
 Implementation Actions Conduct an analysis of availability, adequacy and affordability of broadband service, healthcare, K-12 education, higher education, electric service, natural gas, water service and wastewater service.
 Determine which areas lack access to services, and where services are inadequate or unaffordable.
 Identify funding sources for needed improvements.
 Advocate for needed funding if not available.
 Where access is not available, plan for access and implement appropriate programs and projects.
 Where access is inadequate, determine why and work with partners on improvements.
 Where access is unaffordable, determine why and identify potential strategies, programs, and projects to improve affordability and/or assist low to moderate income citizens.
 Explore the feasibility of partnerships with neighboring local governments and/or regionalization of systems where high water and wastewater rates exist.
 Advocate for improved access to mental healthcare in the region.
 Explore the feasibility of a county partnership to develop a regional substance abuse treatment facility.
-Advocate for improved access to early childhood education.
 Advocate for expansion of daycare assistance programs for the low-income working population.
 Support development of a financial management curriculum.
 Provide financial management courses starting in Middle School and continuing into High School.
 Ensure that there is transportation available to healthcare for those who do not own a vehicle or are unable to drive.
 Educate residents on the availability of Telehealth services and how it can benefit them.
-Advocate for more input on local needs for the "community-based mental health services" funding.
-The specific needs of the local community need to be the
+Continue providing senior medical transport services and education on telehealth through the Area Agency on Aging.